PostgreSQL - VIEWS

 testdb=# DROP VIEW view_name;

-Following command will delete COMPANY_VIEW view, which we created in last section:
+The following command will delete COMPANY_VIEW view, which we created in the last section −

 testdb=# DROP VIEW COMPANY_VIEW;